Physics-50/Module-2/docs/week2.md

 ------------------

-**Make sure you have your [Module 2 Data Sheet and Lab Notebook](https://classroom.google.com/c/MTI2NjQ0NDEyMTAx/a/MTI3ODQ4MDY2NDMx/details){:target="_blank"} handy as you go through the content on this Week 2 page.**
+**Make sure you have your [Module 2 Data Sheet and Lab Notebook](https://classroom.google.com/c/MTI2NjQ0NDEyMTAx/a/MTYyMDg1ODM5NjY3/details){:target="_blank"} handy as you go through the content on this Week 2 page.**
-*The link is still to Module 1 -- need to fix.*

 ## Systematic Errors